IceChes/RenderDistance/README.md

 - Killing players.

 # How To Use This Pack
 The RenderDistance datapack contains commands to preload the gameplay attributes for all 8 sessions, including hardcore mode.
-It also *should* display your health under your name, but that's not been tested.

-What this pack does not do is set up the world file.
-A worldborder and spawn platform must be created manually.
-A worldborder of 192x192 can be set with `/worldborder set 192`.
+It will also automatically set up a worldborder, and you can also use pregame mode for starting the game.

 Place this pack into your server's datapacks folder.
 To start pregame mode, use `/function renderdistance:pregame`.
 To set up without pregame mode, run `/function renderdistance:reset`.
 One of these two commands must be run before starting the game.
+If you don't know what pregame mode is, see the function reference.

 When you want to start, wait for all players to join, then run `/function renderdistance:session_1`.
 There are commands for 8 sessions.

 To change sessions, wait until all players join, and run the `/function renderdistance:session_<session>` command to start the next session, replacing <session> with the session number from 1 to 8.

+On Session 8, you have a choice.
+You can either run Session 8 as a normal session, OR you can run `/function renderdistance:session_8_shrink`.
+This will shrink the border over the course of 2 hours.